 Bullies are almost always vandals, too.
 They might start off small, but in time, they would graduate to more sinister activities.
 Dropping out of school will only be the first step.
 This sort of wildness and blatant disregard for society will lead them to juvenile.

-A kid who bullies other kids will most likely mistreat his romantic partner/spouse and even his own kids.
+A kid who bullies other kids will most likely mistreat their partner, friend or family members.
 Add to this their tendency to abusing alcohol; it might end up even at something as serious as a loss of life.

 Like the bully, bullies too need care and affection.
-When a teen is accused of bullying some kid, instead of punishing him, talk to him.
-Or send him to the school counselor.
-The bully needs as much attention as the bullied, if not more, as his behavior affects not only him but a long series of people he would meet in his life.
-Tending to his psychological problems may even save someone’s life in the future.
+When a teen is accused of bullying some kid, instead of punishing them, talk to them.
+Or send them to the school counselor.
+The bully needs as much attention as the bullied, if not more, as effects of bullying not only scar them but a long series of people they would meet in life.